algolia/scout-extended/README.md

 php artisan scout:sync
 ```

-Feel free to dig further into all settings parameters to optimize even more your search experience: [Algolia Settings](https://www.algolia.com/doc/api-reference/settings-api-parameters).
+Feel free to dig further into all Algolia settings to optimize even more your search experience: [Algolia Settings](https://www.algolia.com/doc/api-reference/settings-api-parameters).

 > **Note:** You may also edit settings using the [Algolia Dashboard](https://www.algolia.com/dasboard).
 But make sure you apply those settings locally running the `scout:sync` Artisan command.